smart-life-tech/hackrf/gnss-simulator/docs/installation_and_testing_instructions.md

 ---

-This completes the installation and testing instructions for the GNSS Simulator project.
+This completes the updated installation and testing instructions for the GNSS Simulator project.